 Behaviour and sleep

 Any mum who is battling an overtired toddler knows how much lack of sleep influences their behaviour.
-But toddlers don’t have a ‘sleep switch’ either and so helping your little one to get enough shut eye can be a challenge.
+But toddlers don’t have a ‘sleep switch’ either and so helping your little one relax enough to fall asleep can be a challenge.

 Solving nap refusal

-While there is no simple answer to this particular sleep challenge, there are a few things you can try to solve the nap refusal issue.
+While there is no simple answer to this particular sleep challenge, there are a few things you can try to solve the nap refusal issue:

 - Wear him out: Just like us, tired tots are more likely to want sleep.
 Tiring little ones out by getting them out in the playground for a play in the morning usually does the trick.
 If you don’t feel like battling your toddler in the car seat (or risk him falling asleep for 10 minutes on your way home), try going for a walk around the block.
 Any physical activity will help to burn off some of that toddler stream.